osniel993/e-commerce-app/README.md

 So far we have tested how to run the app and main functions but for some operating systems, you may have problems associated with the permissions of the application.
 Remember to apply the appropriate permissions according to OS.

+## Next MVP Aplication
+* Implement CRUD to handle categories and tags with their associated entities.
+* Allow search by similarity instead of just strict equality.
+* Improve handling exceptions.